gaetawoo/djmmc/content/blog/20170821-total-solar-eclipse.md

 #### What I saw:

-1. It looked like the moon as on white fire.
+1. It looked like the moon was on white fire.

-2. The sun looked like a orange cookie that someone had taken a bite out of when I looked through my glasses.
+2. The sun looked like a orange cookie that someone had taken a bite out of when I looked through my eclipse glasses.

 3. It got cooler.